kandulanikhilvarma/return-rate-analysis/README.md

 <!-- structure: metric-first impact sheet -->
 # Return Rate Analysis — E-Commerce Risk Segmentation
+> 🚧 **Work in progress** — research question, dataset, and methodology below are locked.
+The analysis notebooks and cleaned datasets are being finalised and will be committed here shortly.

 What product categories, price ranges, and customer segments drive the highest return rates?
 Analysed using UK retail data in the context of Germany's €92B e-commerce market, where returns exceed 50% in fashion.